Sightings: Bettina Pousttchi

 April 12, 2014 - August 17, 2014

-Continuing our Sightings series of installations and interventions, the Nasher Sculpture Center presents the first American museum exhibition of German-Iranian artist, Bettina Pousttchi, open April 12 through July 13, 2014.
-Drive Thru Museum transforms one of the galleries into a closed urban streetscape and expands on the relationship between photography, sculpture, and architecture to create a unique environment, drawing on the history of Dallas and the Nasher Sculpture Center site.
+transformed one of the galleries into a closed urban streetscape and expanded on the relationship between photography, sculpture, and architecture to create a unique environment, drawing on the history of Dallas and the Nasher Sculpture Center site.

-For her exhibition at the Nasher, Pousttchi expands on the relationship between photography, sculpture, and architecture to create a unique environment that draws on the history of the Nasher Sculpture Center site.
-The artist will transform one of the upstairs galleries into a closed urban streetscape recalling the gasoline service stations and parking lots that formerly occupied the Nasher location dating back to when Ross Avenue was known as “Automobile Row” in the middle of the 20th century.
-The floor of the gallery will be “blacktopped” and painted to resemble a street, creating a “drive thru” art gallery for selected works from the Nasher Collection.
-A photographic pattern reminiscent of expanding scissor gates often used to protect storefronts and automobile repair shops will be applied to the glass facades of the gallery, obscuring views into and out of the space.
-In addition, several of Pousttchi’s sculptures made from police barricades and street bollards will occupy the spaces surrounding the gallery.
+For her exhibition at the Nasher, Pousttchi expanded on the relationship between photography, sculpture, and architecture to create a unique environment that drew on the history of the Nasher Sculpture Center site.
+The artist transformed one of the upstairs galleries into a closed urban streetscape, recalling the gasoline service stations and parking lots that formerly occupied the Nasher location dating back to when Ross Avenue was known as “Automobile Row” in the middle of the 20th century.
+The floor of the gallery was “blacktopped” and painted to resemble a street, creating a “drive thru” art gallery for selected works from the Nasher Collection.
+A photographic pattern reminiscent of expanding scissor gates, used to protect storefronts and automobile repair shops, was applied to the glass facades of the gallery, obscuring views into and out of the space.
+In addition, several of Pousttchi’s sculptures, made from police barricades and street bollards, occupied the spaces surrounding the gallery.